ImmutableVariable/learnityourself/docs/python/04-data-structures/03-tuples.md

 ## Built-in Functions with Tuples

-You can use many built-in Python functions with tuples:
+We also have a lot of built-in functions that work with tuples!
+These functions are similar to those used with lists, but they return results without modifying the original tuple.

 ```python
 numbers = (3, 1, 4, 1, 5, 9, 2)